Life Choices as a High-Dimensional Optimization

 The High-Dimensional Life Landscape

 Picture each life decision happening across thousands of dimensions: career fulfillment, financial security, relationship quality, health, personal growth, family time, creative expression, social impact, location preferences, value alignment, intellectual stimulation, and countless others.
+A surprising mathematical result is that the number of true local maxima decresases exponentionally as the number of dimensions increases.
+There are a few potentially useful implications:

 1. Most "stuck" feelings are saddle points, not true local maxima